algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications/functionalSpecifications.md

 <h4>Log out</h4>

-Above the sidebar located in parameter 1 of the model, we have a `log out` button.
+Above the sidebar located in parameter 1 of the model, we have a `log out button`.
 If we press it, we should be disconnected and a login page should be displayed.

 ![log out](pictures/logOut.png)